g0v-data/g0v-hackmd-archive/notes/1ZwORILxREW5Yg1XPIl3bQ.md

 Overall, the continuous cycle of blue-green deployment enables organizations to achieve rapid, reliable, and efficient updates to their applications or services while ensuring minimal disruption to users.
 By maintaining two identical environments and alternating between them, blue-green deployment provides a robust framework for deploying updates safely and efficiently.

 ### Benefits of the Continuous Cycle Approach to Organizations
-This approach allows organizations to:

-* Minimize Downtime: By switching traffic gradually between environments, blue-green deployment ensures that users experience minimal or zero downtime during updates.
-* Reduce Risk:The ability to quickly switch back to the previous version (blue environment) in case of issues with the new version (green environment) reduces the risk of service disruptions.
-* Ensure quality: Thorough testing in the green environment before transitioning traffic ensures that updates meet quality standards and perform as expected.
-* Achieve Continuity: The continuous cycle of updates ensures that the application remains up-to-date with evolving requirements and market trends.
-* Improve resilience: Having an inactive environment ready to take over in case of failure enhances the resilience of the deployment process.
-* Enable Rapid Iteration: With a streamlined deployment process, organizations can iterate on updates more rapidly, responding quickly to feedback and market demands.

 For example:
 After the green environment becomes the new live version, the development team starts preparing the next update in the now-inactive blue environment.
 This cycle continues, with updates being deployed to the green environment, tested, and then switched over to become the new live version.